QualityEnforcer/QualityEnforcer/CONTRIBUTING.md

 * Indentation: 4 spaces

-*For those of you watching at home, those last two bullet points are quality rules that Quality Enforcer will recognize as rules*
+*For those of you watching at home, those last two bullet points are quality rules that Quality Enforcer will recognize as rules.*

 In general, stick to the style that's already there and you'll do fine.